 There is a better way, and our Kentucky bankruptcy lawyers can guide you to it and through it.
 Contact Bunch & Brock to talk to one of our skilled attorneys about potential solutions.
-You can reach us at 859-759-4681 for your free initial consultation.
+You can reach us at 859-759-4681 for an initial consultation.

 What Are the Common Reasons Why People File for Bankruptcy?